kristiehuang/kristiehuang.github.io/more-on-me.markdown

 - [BAF x she256 Panel: The Path to Mass Adoption, with Catherine Coley & Vanessa Grellet](https://www.youtube.com/watch?v=f3i9kItUi-k&t=73s)
 - [Girl Genius Magazine - College Application AMA](https://youtu.be/lKmgBW9mHGk)

-### Miscellaneous
+### Fun facts

+- I'm officially certified in wilderness first aid.
 - I have idiopathic scoliosis!
 Wore a plastic back brace for 23 hours a day from 4th to 9th grade to avoid open-back surgery.
 I was a hardy fourth grader—literally :’) When I was 14, I started a [Change.org petition](https://www.change.org/p/state-of-california-mandate-life-saving-scoliosis-screenings-in-elementary-schools) to the CA governor to mandate scoliosis screenings in elementary schools.
 It gathered hundreds of comments & 10k signatures.
 Nothing came out of it though, unfortunately.
 - In 7-9th grade, I ran a [studyblr](https://studycxlture.tumblr.com/) with 10k followers :)
-- I’m an ESTJ, and very Type A...
-Can you tell?
+- an ESTJ
 - Swift was the very first programming language I learned... even before Python :')
 - Love dried fruits too much for my own good
 - big on lowercasing whenever possible